ajawad06/how-sql-are-you/README.md

 3. View your final SQL savvy score.

 ## ⛏️ Development
 This project was created by providing Lovable a natural‑language description of the desired quiz functionality.
-Lovable generated both frontend and backend code.